-Robertson, a Republican, was the representative for Louisiana's 1st congressional district from 1817 to 1819.
+Robertson was the representative for Louisiana’s 1st congressional district and was a Republican.
+He served from 1817 to 1819.

 From Mar 1812 to Apr 1818, Robertson missed 111 of 603 roll call votes, which is 18.4%.
 This is on par with the median of 15.5% among the lifetime records of representatives serving in Apr 1818.
 The chart below reports missed votes over time.

 |Nov 1812-Mar 1813||73||6||8.2%||24th|